 Name and/or Address Change without a Change in Ownership

-If a company changes the name of their business, facility or operation, or moves their facility to a new location, the owner must amend their authorization.
+If a company changes the name of their business, facility or operation, or there is a change in the legal or mailing address, the owner must amend their authorization.

 - Guidance, Forms & Fees page to view by specific regulation